SciML/Catalyst.jl/docs/src/catalyst_applications/homotopy_continuation.md

 ## Final notes
 - `hc_steady_states` supports any systems where all rates are systems of rational polynomials (such as Hill functions with integer Hill coefficients).
+- When providing initial conditions to compute conservation laws, values are only required for those species that are part of conserved quantities.
+If this set of species is unknown, it is recommended to provide initial conditions for all species.
 - Additional arguments provided to `hc_steady_states` are automatically passed to HomotopyContinuation's `solve` command.
 Use e.g. `show_progress=false` to disable the progress bar.
 ---

 ## [Citation](@id homotopy_continuation_citation)
-If you use this functionality in your reasearch, please cite the following paper to support the authors of the HomotopyContinuation package:
+If you use this functionality in your research, please cite the following paper to support the authors of the HomotopyContinuation package:
 ```
 @inproceedings{HomotopyContinuation.jl,
   title={{H}omotopy{C}ontinuation.jl: {A} {P}ackage for {H}omotopy {C}ontinuation in {J}ulia},